 - ACCTG 450 - Advanced Accounting

 Declaring an Accounting Minor

-If you have any questions about the minor, please contact the in-charge person for the minor, Dr. Ash Deshmukh.
+If you have any questions about the minor, please contact Dr. Ash Deshmukh.

 * Denotes a course required for the accounting major.
 You may note that by taking the appropriate courses, an accounting major can be obtained by taking 6 credits of accounting course work beyond what is required for the accounting minor.